PubInv/general-purpose-alarm-device/README.md

 | research | Research products or ideas | |
 | wontfix | This will not be worked on | |

+# Building the Firmware

+The firmware can be built with the standard Arduino IDE.
+It requires libraries:
+1. Wire.h
+1. LiquidCrystal_I2C.h
+1. DailyStruggleButton.h

 # License

 * Firmware: GLP 3
 * Hardware CERN Open Hardware License Version 2 - Strongly Reciprocal